Ryan Taylor (footballer, born 1988)

-Ryan Paul Taylor (born 4 May 1988) is an English professional footballer plays as a striker for National League North side Alfreton Town.
+Ryan Paul Taylor (born 4 May 1988) is an English former professional footballer who played as a striker.

-He has previously played for Rotherham United, Burton Albion, Exeter City, Bristol City, Portsmouth, Oxford United, Plymouth Argyle, Newport County and Grimsby Town.
+He played for Rotherham United, Burton Albion, Exeter City, Bristol City, Portsmouth, Oxford United, Plymouth Argyle, Newport County, Grimsby Town and Alfreton Town.

 Career

 Rotherham United and loans

 Born in Rotherham, South Yorkshire, Taylor began his career as a trainee at Rotherham United in July 2005, making his first-team debut as an 81st-minute substitute in a 1–0 home defeat to Swindon Town.
 He made twelve first-team appearances in the 2006–07 season before glandular fever ruled him out for the rest of the season in November 2006.

 Following Rotherham's relegation to League Two at the end of the 2006–07 season, he signed a new two-year contract, and then joined Conference National side Burton Albion on a one-month loan in September 2007.
 On his return to Rotherham, he established himself in the first team and scored his first goal for Rotherham in a 2–0 win over Shrewsbury Town in November 2007.
 By the end of the 2007–08 season, Taylor had made 38 appearances for Rotherham, scoring six goals.

 Mark Robins twice extended Taylor's contract: in May 2008 and then the following year, each time by one year.
 This surprised some supporters and critics, who questioned Robins' persistence with the young striker.
-Ronnie Moore again took charge of the Millers at the start of the 2009–10 season, by which time Taylor had scored 10 goals in almost 100 appearances, sending him out on loan to Exeter City.
+Ronnie Moore took charge of the Millers again at the start of the 2009–10 season, by which time Taylor had scored 10 goals in almost 100 appearances.
+In March 2010, Moore sent him out on loan to Exeter City.

-Taylor made an immediate impact to the Exeter squad, helping them avoid relegation and receiving Man of the Match awards on several occasions.
-He returned to his hometown club in time for the play-off finals, where he went straight into the starting line up on the strength of his performances at Exeter, and scored two goals in the final at Wembley.
+Taylor made an immediate impact on the Exeter squad, helping them avoid relegation and receiving Man of the Match awards on several occasions.
+He returned to his hometown club in time for the play-off finals, where he went straight into the starting line-up on the strength of his performances at Exeter, and scored two goals in the final at Wembley.

 Bristol City

 On 20 June 2011, Taylor signed a three-year deal with Championship side Bristol City for an undisclosed fee.
-He made his Robins debut on 17 August, but in a 1–2 loss to Leicester City; Taylor netted his first goal for the club on 28 April 2012, in a 1–1 away draw against Burnley.
+He made his Robins debut on 17 August as a late substitute in a 2–1 win at Leicester City; Taylor netted his first goal for the club on 28 April 2012, in a 1–1 away draw against Burnley.

 Despite featuring more regularly in his second season, Taylor failed to make an impression and left the club in January 2014, with the Robins being relegated to League One in the process.